 Originally an open source, typically overengineered expert system released and supported by the Feynman Re-Creation Society in 157 a.t..
-The FES was the kiss of death for both the European Union department of educational development (openly controlled by romantics since its founding) and the incredibly influential 'Morality in Education' group of fundamentalist Christians in the United States.
+The FES was the latest in a long line of educational software slowly transforming training worldwide.

-The FES is a compact nanoconstructed quantum computer running an emulation of the legendary physicist Dr. Richard Feynman, with apparently all of Feynman's wit and skill.
-Instead of teaching at one level, the FES tailored its lessons to its owners age, intelligence, emotional maturity and enthusiasm, constantly revising itself as its owner matured.
-It would also teach any scientific subject and would also learn of any new advancements in science and engineering.
+The FES was designed to run on a compact nanoconstructed quantum computer.
+Harnessing that level of processing power it could run an emulation of the legendary physicist Dr. Richard Feynman, with apparently all of Feynman's wit and skill.
+Like most educational agents the FES tailored its lessons to its owners age, intelligence, emotional maturity, current enthusiasm and would constant revise itself as its owner matured.
+It could teach any scientific subject and would receive updates on any new advancements in science and engineering.

 Combining the all round excellence with its fractional cost, the FES captured a fair share of the market within 2 years of its release.
-It was also helped in no small part by its endorsement by the five year old superbright Vanessa Dietrich, who earned her PhD in Theoretical Physics after a year of tuition.
-In addition to its technical curriculum, the FES taught Art, Music (particularly the bongo drums), History, Linguistics and for still unexplained reasons Martial Arts, Lockpicking and Safecracking.
+It was also helped in no small part by its endorsement by the fifteen year old superbright Vanessa Dietrich, who earned her PhD in Theoretical Physics after a two years of tuition.
+Latter editions expanded the FES' technical curriculum to include art, music (particularly the bongo drums), history, linguistics and for still unclear reasons martial arts, lockpicking and safecracking.

-Currently it is estimated that 12% of all AI's are descended from, include or are/were Feynmans or cladized elements thereof, with the highest concentrations in Cyberia, Technorapture Hypernation, MPA and the Utopia Sphere.
+Currently it is estimated that 0.12% of all AIs are descended from, include or are/were Feynmans or cladized elements thereof, with the highest concentrations in Cyberia, Technorapture Hypernation, MPA and the Utopia Sphere.